RyanLi11/XGRIP-EXECUTIVE-DASHBOARD/README.md

 ---

 ## **Objective**
-Create an interactive, user-friendly dashboard for XGRIP, a company specializing in mobile phone accessories.
-The dashboard integrates multi-source data, standardizes currencies, and provides detailed insights into sales, profits, product performance, and returns.
-It aims to streamline data analysis, helping stakeholders make informed business decisions.
+I built an interactive and user-friendly Power BI dashboard for XGRIP, a simulated company that sells mobile phone accessories.
+The dashboard brings together data from multiple sources, standardizes currencies, and delivers insights on sales, profit, product performance, and returns.
+The goal was to simplify data analysis and help stakeholders make better business decisions based on real-time insights.

 ---